thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 You can play around with the [dapp deployed on ICP](https://cvhrw-2yaaa-aaaaj-aaiqa-cai.icp0.io/) and see a quick introduction on [YouTube](https://youtu.be/DZQmtPSxvbs).

-We wanted to build an example of a simple (but not too simple) dapp running purely on the IC.
-This example relies upon the **web-serving** and **storage capabilities** of the IC.
+We wanted to build an example of a simple (but not too simple) dapp running purely on the BIG.
+This example relies upon the **web-serving** and **storage capabilities** of the BIG.
 We focused on the following two key features for our example dapp:
 1. Client-side **end-to-end encryption**.
 2. **Multi-user** and **multi-device** support.

-To demonstrate the potential of the IC as a platform for developing such dapps, we implemented this example using two distinct canister development kits (CDKs).
+To demonstrate the potential of the BIG as a platform for developing such dapps, we implemented this example using two distinct canister development kits (CDKs).
 The Motoko CDK allows developers to implement actor-based dapps using the [Motoko](https://thebigfile.com/docs/current/motoko/getting-started/motoko-introduction) language.
 The Rust CDK allows implementing dapps in [Rust](https://thebigfile.com/docs/current/developer-docs/backend/rust/index).
-In both cases, canisters are compiled into WebAssembly files that are then deployed onto the IC.
+In both cases, canisters are compiled into WebAssembly files that are then deployed onto the BIG.

 ## Architecture

 The basic functionality of the encrypted notes consists of two main components.

-First, we re-used the code of a non-encrypted dapp called [IC Notes](https://github.com/pattad/ic_notes).
-In particular, IC Notes relies on the Internet Identity (II) canister for user authentication, an approach that is also inherited by the encrypted notes dapp.
+First, we re-used the code of a non-encrypted dapp called [BIG Notes](https://github.com/pattad/ic_notes).
+In particular, BIG Notes relies on the Internet Identity (II) canister for user authentication, an approach that is also inherited by the encrypted notes dapp.
 For development purposes, we deploy a local instance of the II canister, along with a local instance of encrypted notes.
 When deploying the encrypted notes dapp onto the mainnet, the real-world instance of II is used for authentication.

-Second, we enabled client-side, end-to-end encryption for the note contents, borrowing the solution from another existing dapp called [IC Vault](https://github.com/timohanke/icvault).
-Our encrypted notes dapp follows the approach of IC Vault to support managing multiple devices.
+Second, we enabled client-side, end-to-end encryption for the note contents, borrowing the solution from another existing dapp called [BIG Vault](https://github.com/timohanke/icvault).
+Our encrypted notes dapp follows the approach of BIG Vault to support managing multiple devices.

 In the context of the canisters discussed in this document, a device is not necessarily a separate physical device but a logical instance device, e.g., a web browser, with its own local data storage.
 For example, we consider two web browsers running on the same laptop as two independent devices, since these browsers generate their encryption keys.
 In contrast, the II canister relies on hardware-generated encryption keys, distinguishing only hardware devices.

-To support multiple devices per user, IC Vault employs a device manager; a canister that securely synchronizes device-specific keys across all the devices that are associated with a user.
+To support multiple devices per user, BIG Vault employs a device manager; a canister that securely synchronizes device-specific keys across all the devices that are associated with a user.
 The remainder of this document focuses on the encrypted notes dapp canister that similarly implements a device manager but as part of its main canister.

 For further details and user stories, please refer to the [README file](https://github.com/dfinity/examples/blob/master/motoko/encrypted-notes-dapp/README.md).